napari/island-dispatch/source/blog/roadmap_announcement.md

 our new community manager, is looking at better ways to engage with our community, like themed meetings, demo days and better support for plugin developers.
 We're also working on a predictable and consistent release cadence, with monthly releases and dedicated release managers.
-Finally, we're investigating potential avenues for generating revenue, so that we can maintain our operations beyond the horizon of the scaffolding grant.
-To that end, we'll soon be trialing two pilot programs: bookable office hours with our team, and hosting training workshops for the broader community.
+Thanks to [Carol Willing](https://github.com/willingc)'s proven open-source leadership experience, as a 3-term Python steering council member, we have a clear process for sustaining our roadmap.
+With [Tracy Teal](https://github.com/tracykteal)'s expertise in leading large open source organizations, like the Carpentries, we're investigating potential avenues for generating revenue, so that we can maintain our operations beyond the horizon of the scaffolding grant.
+To that end, we'll soon be trialing two pilot
+programs: bookable office hours with our team, and hosting training workshops for the broader community.
 We'll share more about these in the coming weeks.

 ## Get Involved!